Nutrition Notes

 Dinner:

-• Make a bulgur pilaf with chopped dried dates, dried apricots and toasted walnuts.
+- Make a whole grain pilaf with chopped dried dates, dried apricots and toasted walnuts.
 Season with cinnamon and curry powder.

 Snacks:

-• Dates high sugar (natural sugars) content make them a healthy alternative to candy and sweets - keep a few handy when you're on the run and need a quick pick-me-up.
+- The high sugar (natural sugars) content of dates make them a healthy alternative to candy and sweets - keep a few handy when you're on the run and need a quick pick-me-up.

 More Information